stuttrup/Project-13/README1.md

 - Step 5 : Downloads and installs ELK container
 - Step 6 : Enables Docker on boot to eliminate issues with connection to Kibana

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 A few quick commands to run to gain access and test your container starting from scratch in the terminal [MAC] We are assuming the user RedAdmin.
 - 1 : ssh RedAdmin@40.122.205.61 - for where I have [40.122.205.61] you are to replace with your instance IP.
 - 2 : sudo docker container list -a - this checks the containers.
 Note you only want 1 container.
 - 3 : sudo docker start sharp_wilbur - this starts the container.
 Your container WILL have a different name.
 - 4 : sudo docker attach sharp_wilbur - Attaches started container.

-   -Welcome to Root@ random_numbers_here
+   - :white_check_mark: *Welcome to Root@ random_numbers_here* :white_check_mark:

+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![Docker PS example](Images/sudo_docker_ps.png)

+---

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: